The tasks ahead are so tremendous, how and where do I start?

 I was part of the team that was developing tools for productivity, appraisal and planning for farmer beneficiaries of the agrarian reform program in the Philippines.

-As we were working on these tools, the idea of using the principles behind these tools for church growth struck my mind.
+As we were working on these tools, the idea of using the principles behind these tools for church growth and administration struck my mind.

 I was able to apply some of the tools in my church assignments, but I never had the chance to sit down and organise them into a toolkit.

 When we migrated to NZ in 2011, I shelved the idea of creating a toolkit that pastors and ministry leaders could use in their ministries.

 As I got involved in the ministry of New Zealand baptist churches, the vision of a ministry toolkit keeps flashing in my mind through these years.

 In February 2017, as I was praying and hoping to be pastoring a congregation, I found myself experiencing the Holy Spirit’s strong prompting to write the ministry management toolkit that I have been visualising since 1992.

 Thus, I have started writing the ministry management toolkit I titled “Ministry Appreciation and Participation Toolkit” or “MAP Toolkit” for Pastors and Ministry Leaders.